jesseleite/nvim-macroni/README.md

 # Macroni

-Yank your macros to an easily mappable format for future use!
+Yank your macros to an easily mappable format for future use in Neovim!

 ## Usage